What is Little Bellas all about?

 We are always looking for new mentors!
 We have an interview and screening process for all of our mentors.
 Please fill out this interest form.

 What does it mean to be a mentor?

-We have an amazing network of women that participate in our programs.
-We recognize that you most likely have a busy schedule, and we want mentors who are engaged in their communities and have an adventurous lifestyle.
-With that in mind, we expect that you can volunteer for 75% of the scheduled program days, (For example, 6 of 8 of the weekly two hour sessions.)
+We have an amazing network of women who participate in our programs.
+We recognize you most likely have a busy schedule, and we want mentors who are engaged in their communities and have an adventurous lifestyle.
+With this in mind, we expect you can volunteer for 75% of the scheduled program days, (For example, 6 of 8 of the weekly two hour sessions.)
 Consistency is very important to building a successful bond with the girls in the program.
 The quality of our program depends a great deal on the commitment of our mentors.
 As a mentor, you are one of our greatest assets, and this role is extremely important to us.